theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 ### Script Expressions

 The **[Text Mode]** of the WHERE clause supports script expressions.
-They are usually used to determine a dynamic date based on the current date.
+They are usually used to determine a dynamic date based on the current date. <br>

-When using script expressions in a WHERE Clause, the value must be entered in single quotation marks.<br>
+When using script expressions in a WHERE Clause, the value must be entered in single quotation marks.
+{% if page.product == "xtract-universal" %}
 For more information on script expression, see [Script Expressions](../advanced-techniques/script-expressions).
+{% endif %}

 **Syntax:**<br>
 ```[Field_name][Space][Operator][Space]'#[Script-Expression]#'```<br>